 Final Stage-gate: The judging panel would evaluate the tank test performance results and the overall device design against pre-determined performance criteria to select one winner to receive the prize purse.
 The WWPTO is considering a purse prize value of $1 million.

 The WWPTO is considering having the WEC Prize challenge administered by a single awardee of the anticipated “Wave Energy Converter Prize Administration” FOA.
 In addition to being responsible for the overall implementation of the challenge the awardee would potentially administer the prize purse (including seed funding) to the selected competitors.
-The WWTPO plans to separately arrange for a tank testing facility to be used in the challenge competition and technical experts to assist the administration entity with the development of quantitative performance threshold and other criteria the competitors will be evaluated against throughout the various stages of challenge.
+The WWTPO plans to separately arrange for a tank testing facility to be used in the challenge competition and technical experts to assist the administration entity with the development of quantitative performance threshold and other criteria the competitors will be Start Printed Page 40134evaluated against throughout the various stages of challenge.